Viewer Features

 - Removes any pan offset

-- Does NOT change window/level settings
+- Restores the default window/level settings

 This is useful after exploring the image to quickly return to the overview.